artalar/reatom/docs/src/content/docs/core.md

 ### `atom.onChange` API

-All links and computations between atoms and actions performs in a separate context.
-But you could have a lot of cases when you need to describe some logic between two things statically outside a context, like action trigger on a data change and so on. `onChange` hook allows you to define this common logic right in place of your atoms definition.
+All links and computations between atoms and actions are performed in a separate context.
+However, there can be many cases when you need to describe some logic between two things statically outside a context, such as an action trigger on a data change, etc. The `onChange` hook allows you to define this common logic right in the place of your atoms definition.

 ```ts
 const searchAtom = atom('', 'searchAtom')